aaron-grau/curic/sql/readings/sqlite3.md

 * Older versions don't enforce foreign key constraints; they will ignore them.
-    * Newer versions (newer than is default on OS X) enforce FK constraints.
+    * Newer versions (newer than is default on OS X) enforce foreign key constraints.
 * Dropping columns is a pain; you need to rebuild the whole table.
     * [How to drop columns][sqlite-add-drop] (hint: it's ugly).
 * SQLite3 is overly permissive; it lets you assign, for instance, strings to